Do you remember the first time you tried spaghetti squash (if ever)?

 - In the meantime, add cashews, pine nuts, nutritional yeast, and sea salt to a blender or food processor and pulse until a fine meal.

 - Add basil, garlic, sun-dried tomatoes, and olive oil and puree into a fine paste.
-If it has trouble mixing, add a bit more oil or hot water (2-3 Tbsp) to help encourage it along.
+If it has trouble mixing, add a bit more oil or hot water (2-3 Tbsp // amount as original recipe is written // adjust if altering batch size) to help encourage it along.
 It doesn’t need to be finely pureed, just well-mixed.
 A bit of texture is a good thing in this dish.
 Taste and adjust seasonings as needed.

 - Use a fork to scoop out spaghetti squash into fine strings and divide between serving plates.
 Top with desired amount of pesto and lightly toss.